U.N. castigates Australia for treatment of 46 refugees

 The U.N. report comes in the middle of an Australian election campaign where immigration is a major issue, as the rival parties vie to appear tough in promising to curb an influx of asylum seekers.

-Australia, which said the refugees had received adverse security assessments from its chief spy agency, the Australian Security Intelligence Organisation, said it had six months to respond to the U.N. findings.
+Australia, which said the refugees had received adverse security assessments from its chief spy agency, the Australian Security Intelligence Organization, said it had six months to respond to the U.N. findings.

 "The government is conscious of the need to carefully balance the safety and security of the Australian community and Australia's human rights obligations to that person," an Immigration Department spokeswoman said.